TheAmeliaMay/drawJS/README.md

 # drawJS
- A JavaScript library that makes drawing with <canvas> elements much easier.
+ A JavaScript library that makes drawing with &lt;canvas&gt; elements much easier.